nubenetes/awesome-kubernetes/docs/python.md

 - [joke2k/faker 🌟](https://github.com/joke2k/faker) Faker is a Python package that generates fake data for you.
 Whether you need to bootstrap your database, create good-looking XML documents, fill-in your persistence to stress test it, or anonymize data taken from a production service, Faker is for you.
 - [makeuseof.com: 10 Useful Tools for Python Developers](https://www.makeuseof.com/python-developer-tools/) Whether you need Python tools for data science, machine learning, web development, or anything in between, this list has you covered.
 - [dev.to: Code Quality Tools in Python](https://dev.to/dollardhingra/code-quality-tools-in-python-4k2a)
+- [==google/python-fire== 🌟](https://github.com/google/python-fire) Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.

 ### Web Scraping with Python